robertorosero/pyhtonmig/Doc/library/subprocess.rst

    .. note::

       On Windows, SIGTERM is an alias for :meth:`terminate`.
-CTRL_C_EVENT and CTRL_BREAK_EVENT can be sent to processes started with a `creationflags` parameter which includes `CREATE_NEW_PROCESS_GROUP`.
+CTRL_C_EVENT and CTRL_BREAK_EVENT can be sent to processes started with a *creationflags* parameter which includes `CREATE_NEW_PROCESS_GROUP`.

 .. method:: Popen.terminate()

    Stop the child.
 On Posix OSs the method sends SIGTERM to the child.
-On Windows the Win32 API function :cfunc:`TerminateProcess` is called to stop the child.
+On Windows the Win32 API function :c:func:`TerminateProcess` is called to stop the child.